 Medical Receptionist program course waitlists are not carried over from semester to semester.
 The student will be required to meet with a health careers advisor to make sure they are placed in the proper class.

 Consistent with Michigan Public Health Code and the requirements of our clinical affiliates, a Criminal Background Check and a Drug Screen is required for all students in the medical assistant program prior to beginning their clinical assignments.
 The cost for the Health Appraisal, Drug Screen, Immunizations and background check are in addition to the cost of basic tuition and fee schedule.

 Required Core Courses

-The Medical Receptionist program may be completed in one semester following a full-time schedule, or the program may be extended and completed on a part-time basis.
+The Medical Receptionist program may be completed in two semesters following a full-time schedule once the program admission requirements have been met, or the program may be extended and completed on a part-time basis.
 In either case, careful scheduling is required.
 Students are strongly encouraged to consult the Health Careers Advisor in planning their class schedules at (313) 845-9877.

 Requirements are Subject to Change

 The employment outlook for the Medical Receptionist is good, but very competitive especially for entry-level positions.
 Information about career placement is available through the College Placement Office which also assists students in finding employment.